-URM students will increase their self of belonging to STEM professions and begin to see a career/workforce pathway.
-Empowerments such as these have shown to increase student retention within a major and have positive self-efficacy impacts [31], [32].
-Based on the shifting trends in STEM student demographics (Error!
-Reference source not found.), changes in STEM education and specifically, engineering education, will be required to ensure the retention of underrepresented minorities and women in these fields.
-Based on the results of this three-year study, best-practices will be identified and presented to allow for implementation at other universities.
+Over the three year project, the previously mentioned pedagogical improvements are expected to show a reduction of equity gaps measured through the prescribed metrics.
+Students will increase their self of belonging to STEM professions and begin to see a career/workforce pathway.
+Empowerments such as these have shown to increase student retention within a major and have positive self-efficacy impacts [29], [30].
+Based on the shifting trends in STEM student demographics (Figure 1), changes in STEM education and specifically, engineering education, will be required to ensure the retention of underrepresented minorities and women in these fields.